 Deviled eggs

-- Slice eggs and remove yolk.
-Combine yolk, mayonnaise, butter, salt and pepper in the bowl of a food processor.
+- Slice pickled eggs and remove yolk.
+Combine yolk, mayonnaise, dijon, butter, salt and pepper in the bowl of a food processor.
 Pulse until well combined and fluffy.

 - Fill egg halves with yolk mixture and top with sliced chives.
 Optional, you can also garnish with the pickled onions from the mixture.